ilanchezhian-m/ilanchezhian-m/README.md

 - 👋 Hi, I’m @ilanchezhian-m
-- 👀 I’m interested in ...learning new soft skills
+- 👀 I’m interested in ...learning new programming skills
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...java , python
-- 💞️ I’m looking to collaborate on ...datacamp
+- 💞️ soon to start to contribute in open source community
-- 📫 How to reach me ...
+- 📫

 <!---
 ilanchezhian-m/ilanchezhian-m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.